10: Altruism

 Defining the situation: The role of pluralistic ignorance

 The decision to help is not a simple yes/no proposition.
 In fact, a series of questions must be addressed before help is given—even in emergencies in which time may be of the essence.
 Sometimes help comes quickly; an onlooker recently jumped from a Philadelphia subway platform to help a stranger who had fallen on the track.
 Help was clearly needed and was quickly given.
-But some situations are ambiguous, and potential helpers may have to decide whether a situation is one in which help, in fact, needs to be given.
+But some situations are ambiguous, and potential helpers may have to decide whether they call for help.

-To define ambiguous situations (including many emergencies), potential helpers may look to the action of others to decide what should be done.
+In ambiguous situations (including many emergencies), potential helpers may look to others’ actions to decide what to do.
 But those others are looking around too, also trying to figure out what to do.
 Everyone is looking, but no one is acting!
 Relying on others to define the situation and to then erroneously conclude that no intervention is necessary when help is actually needed is called pluralistic ignorance (Latané & Darley, 1970).
 When people use the inactions of others to define their own course of action, the resulting pluralistic ignorance leads to less help being given.

 Do I have to be the one to help?: Diffusion of responsibility